135 Smallwood Road

 Spread out over twelve square miles, with a diameter of 11 miles, the deed-restricted Community of Rotonda West has the distinct shape of a wagon wheel.
-That is quite an unusual layout for a town, but this shape is a welcome variety to all the surrounding square-shaped communities.
-The majority of the cities in the US are predictably built in squares like a chessboard.
-A design that makes it easier to navigate, of course.
-Rotonda is different because it is round, and visitors are always scared to get lost.
-However, everybody has a GPS device nowadays.
-So, why does the community have a round shape?
-Round is associated with softness, and that is what the developer wanted.
-The form of a round table is also considered softer than a traditional square table.
+Round is quite an unusual layout for a town, but this shape is a welcome variety to all the surrounding square-shaped communities.
+The majority of the cities in the US are predictably built in squares – like a chessboard.
+It is a design that makes it easier to navigate and doesn’t come with surprises.
+So, Rotonda sticks out because it is round, which, by the way, always scares visitors unfamiliar with Rotonda.
+They often vision themselves circling forever.
+However, everybody has a GPS device nowadays, making it easier to find an exit, and so far, nobody has detected skeletons along the roadside.

 With 17,000 residents, the Rotonda West Association is the largest mandated Homeowners Association in Florida.
-Although continually expanding, it is still a tranquil neighborhood with residents from all over the US and overseas.
-A significant addition to the community is the recent acquisition of the 165 beautiful acres of Broadmoor Park, which features a new 8,000 square foot Community Center with lakes, a lush tropical landscape, plenty of wildlife, and 3 miles of walking trails.
+Although continually expanding, it is still a tranquil neighborhood with residents from all over the US and many countries overseas.
+A significant addition to the community is the recent acquisition of the 165 beautiful acres of Broadmoor Park, which features a new 8,000-square-foot Community Center with lakes, a lush tropical landscape, plenty of wildlife, and 3 miles of walking trails.

 The Five golf courses, totaling 99 holes, are strategically positioned within the community.
 Five golf courses, The Hills, Long Marsh, The Palms, The Links, and Pinemoor, occupy a significant wheel section.
-This structure doesn’t only stand for a lot of fun for golfers; it also creates a lot of golf-course view properties in Rotonda West for the residents.
+This structure doesn’t only stand for a lot of fun for golfers but also creates many golf-course view properties in Rotonda West for the residents.
 However, if you need more than 5 golf courses, there are plenty more only a short trip away.

 Rotonda West, FL, and the Seven Neighborhoods

 Every section has a distinct character.
 Oakland Hills is the oldest section and the only section with underground utilities.
-Some areas have very lush landscaping, almost like a jungle, while others are more open.
-None of the neighborhoods is a 55+ community and none is gated, but the neighborhood watch is doing a fantastic job to keep the community safe.
+Some areas have lush landscaping, almost like a jungle, while others are more open.
+None of the neighborhoods is a 55+ community, and none is gated, but the neighborhood watch is doing a fantastic job of keeping the community safe.

 The Pine Valley Subdivision was the last “slice of the pie” to be developed.
 The homes are newer and larger.
-Pine Valley is in close proximity to thousands of acres of preserves with an abundance of natural wildlife.
+Pine Valley is close to thousands of acres of preserves with abundant natural wildlife.

-Rotonda West Real Estate and Homes for Sale
+Rotonda West, FL Real Estate and Homes for Sale

 Are you convinced to buy a home in Rotonda West?
 Location, location, location – the old real estate rule still applies.
-Just south of Englewood and only minutes away from the beaches, golfing, and shopping, the home buyer has many choices in Rotonda West.
+Just south of Englewood and only minutes away from the pristine beaches of Englewood and Boca Grande, golfing and shopping, the home buyer has many choices in Rotonda West.
 Single-family homes and Pool Homes dominate the market; however, condos and townhouses are also available.

-Plenty of vacant lots are still available in Rotonda West; many come with a very decent price tag.
-There are also quite a few reputable home builders who can build a home according to your specifications, Greenbelt views, golf course views, pond/lake views, or waterway views – the choice is yours.
+Plenty of vacant lots are available in Rotonda West; many come with a decent price tag.
+Some reputable home builders will build your home according to your specifications, Greenbelt views, golf course views, pond/lake views, or canal and waterway views – the choice is yours.
 You buy the lot and have the builder do the rest, or you can buy the whole package, lot and home, from the builder and move in.
-There is a grain of salt, though.
-Once the signature on your contract is dry, it can still take up to 18 months until you can order the movers.
-Some builders can accelerate it a little; others need even more time to finish your dream home.
-Well, Rome wasn’t built in a day either.
+Ask us about local and reputable builders that have been around for some time.

 You can use a small boat on many canals in Rotonda, but you will not be able to take your boat out to the Gulf of Mexico.
-There is no connection to the Gulf at all.
+There is no connection to the Gulf.

-However, there are many full-service marinas nearby where you can keep your boat.
-They have access to Charlotte Harbor or the Gulf of Mexico, and those marinas make it very convenient to get rid of your dollars.
+However, you can keep your boat in many full-service marinas nearby.
+They have access to Charlotte Harbor or the Gulf of Mexico, and those marinas make boating very convenient.

 Boat and RV Storage available

 Here comes a bonus.
-If you want to save some money, you can keep the boat on a trailer and store it in Rotonda’s storage lot.
-Right in the center of the wheel is a huge lot that the Homeowner’s Association owns.
+If you want to save money, you can keep the boat on a trailer and store it in Rotonda’s storage lot.
+The Homeowner’s Association owns a huge lot right in the center of the wheel.
 Since Rotonda West is a Deed Restricted Community, boats and RVs are not permitted on your property (only a few days to pack and unpack).
 However, the community offers a solution to those who want to keep their babies nearby.
 For a few bucks per month, residents of Rotonda West can keep their extra vehicles in a fenced-in parking lot.
 Full-service community!
 What else do you want?